emqx/emqx/apps/emqx_modules/README.md

 Topic Rewrite allows users to configure rules to change the topic strings that the client requests to subscribe or publish.

-This feature is very useful when designing topics that are compatible with different client versions.
-For example, an old device that has already been issued and cannot be upgraded may use old topic rules, but the production environment need to apply a new design rules for the topics.
+This feature is very useful when it need to compatibility with different versions of topic designs.
+For example, an old device that has already been issued and cannot be upgraded may use old topic designs, but for some reason, we adjusted the format of topics.
+We can use this feature to rewrite the old topics as the new format to eliminate these differences.

 More introduction about [Topic Rewrite](https://www.emqx.io/docs/en/v5.0/mqtt/mqtt-topic-rewrite.html).